 Fixing Other Shortcomings

 If you live in an older home, you should also consider correcting any other electrical shortcomings you have in the house.
 For example, too few outlets or lack of access to outlets on countertops or in a workspace can be easily corrected during your renovation.
 It is also ideal for installing ceiling fans, outlets in the eves for holiday lights, or other exterior outlets for added living space under the stars.

 One of the best tips from our licensed electricians is to carefully plan the lighting for each space based on all of the potential uses you have in mind.
 Overhead lighting is not very common in most living spaces at the moment.
 However, if you think that the area might someday function as a large living and entertaining space, pre-wiring for lighting in the ceiling is a smart and cost-effective choice.
 Also, be sure to add focused lighting in any area that could be or become a workspace.
 Craft rooms, homework spaces, or reading nooks will need more concentrated lighting to maximize functionality.

 As you begin fine-tuning your electrical scope of work, be sure to leave some wiggle room in the budget.
 Even in the most well-built and maintained homes, there can be some surprises hidden in the walls.
 You never know what your electricians will uncover as they begin to dig into the existing wiring in your home.
 Leaving some room in your budget is the best way to ensure that you are not forced to give up some wish list features to correct unforeseen issues or damage uncovered after the project begins.

 Hire A Pro

 Finally, the most important decision you will make is selecting the licensed electrician for your renovation.
 The team at Circuit Doctors is eager to offer you years of experience and expertise completing fully warrantied home additions and renovations.
-Call us at (703) 463-9866 for a free no-obligation estimate for your home’s addition or renovation.
+Call us at (703) 463-9866 for a no-obligation estimate for your home’s addition or renovation.